-Page 2 of 2 - “We’re young as far as experience goes,” Truman coach Becky Costello said.
+“We’re young as far as experience goes,” Truman coach Becky Costello said.
 “We’re learning day by day.
 This is just our second tournament, and they’re finding out that playing in a tournament is a lot different than playing practice rounds.”

 Lee’s Summit North finished with a team total of 415 with Lindsey Graham shooting a 92, Jenna Coon 98 and Amy Hunt shooting 113.
 Brianna Combs and Sydney Shatzer shot a 112 in best ball.
 The Broncos did not field a scramble team.